sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               matching any arguments that other derived levels do not match.
 An “else” derived level can appear only once among the levels supplied to :class:`.Factor`, and only in combination with other derived levels.
+It is compatible with any derivation described in :ref:`derivations`.

               :param name: the level's name, which can be any value
               :param weight: the level's weight